 If you have never done this before it can be intimidating, but with a few tips and a plan, it should be lots of fun for you and your children.
 It’s definitely a great field trip opportunity for your family or a group of homeschool families!

-The most recent Apple Pie Day was May 2, 2019.
+The next Apple Pie Day was May 4, 2023.
 This event is hosted by OCEANetwork every other year and is an easy, fun, and educational way to visit your legislators!
-Come together with homeschool families from across Oregon to connect with each other and help educate legislators and the general public on how wonderfully homeschool freedom works.
+Come together with homeschool families from across Oregon to connect with legislators, fellowship with other families, and rally for homeschool freedom!

 For Apple Pie Day Years: Visiting Your Legislators is as Easy as 1-2-3!